-Marie Watt, part Seneca and part German-Scotts, creates work in different media: sculpture, installation, and lithography.
+Marie Watt, part Seneca and part German-Scots, creates work in different media: sculpture, installation, and lithography.
 Her art focuses on contemporary Native American themes.
 In her sculptures and installations she uses materials that are conceptually attached to narrative, exploring the stories connected with commonplace objects, such as woolen blankets, cedar, iron, alabaster, and even corn husks.

 Watt was born in Seattle but lives and works in Portland, Oregon.
 Watt studied printmaking and painting.
 She received an A.F.A. degree from the Institute of American Indian Arts and a B.S. from Willamette University.
 In 1996, she received her M.F.A. from Yale University.
 She is a professor at Portland Community College.

 Her “Forget-me-not: Mothers and Sons” 2008 is made from reclaimed wool blankets, satin binding, thread, structured steel, and more than 300 individual portraits.
 A viewer can enter the circular – almost totally enclosed space – and wander through it looking at the portraits of mothers and their sons.
+Her 2014 “Untitled (Dream Catcher)” is a huge assemblage of reclaimed blankets, quilted by many people into a patchwork of Indigenous stories.

 Watt has been working with reclaimed blankets for more than two decades in her various sculptures as a tribute to the histories of those who made them and those who used them.
 Often they are stacked into tall towers of fabric.
 She chooses to use blankets because blankets signify one’s identity as belonging to a particular tribe or clan and is often given to mark rituals, celebrations, or passages in life.
 “For my family and my tribe, it is a way to honor people for being witness to important life events.”